Why did you create the DrinkCompare Calculator?

 The truth is that drinking alcohol every week isn’t as common as you might think.

-It may sound surprising, but over a quarter (27%) of men and four in ten (40%) women drink less than once a week.
+It may sound surprising, but two in five (41%) of men aged 18-75 and over half (54%) women drink less than once a week.

-This means, if you’re a man who drinks alcohol weekly, you’re already drinking more than a quarter of men in the UK.
+This means, if you’re a man who drinks alcohol weekly, you’re already drinking more than a two-fifth of men in the UK.

-Remember, however you compare, it’s safest to stick to the UK Chief Medical Officers’ (CMOs) low risk drinking guidelines.
+Remember, however you compare, it’s safest to stick to the UK Chief Medical Officers' (CMO) low risk drinking guidelines.

 This means, to keep health risks from alcohol to a low level, it is safest not to drink more than 14 units (or around 6 pints of lager) a week on a regular basis.